sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/aws.md

 docker ps --filter="name=sourcegraph-frontend-0"
 ```

+> NOTE: If you have configured a DNS entry for the IP, please ensure to update `externalURL` in your Sourcegraph instance's Site Configuration to reflect that

 ---

 ## Upgrade

-Please refer to the [Docker Compose upgrade docs](upgrade.md) for updating your Sourcegraph instance.
+Please refer to the [Docker Compose upgrade docs](upgrade.md) for detailed instructions on updating your Sourcegraph instance.

 ## Storage and Backups